 The Martin 16 sailboat is designed specifically to be accessible for all levels of ability, with use of either a joystick controls or sip and puff technology.
 Participants range from novices to experienced racers who advance to join the Race Club, representing ASABC in local regattas and national competitions.

 Our vision is to empower people with physical disabilities to re-imagine what is possible.
 Sailing provides an opportunity to do just that.
 Whether you are coming out for a relaxing sail to enjoy the sunshine and the beautiful views of the city from English Bay, or you’re training with our crew as part of the Race Club, we welcome you to join our ASABC sailing community.
-Book your sailing now
+Book a sail now.

 It’s official – we have changed our name to the Adaptive Sailing Association of British Columbia (ASABC)!

 A huge thanks to all of you who responded to our rebranding survey.
 We have taken all your thoughts into consideration and believe our new logo will help represent the sense of freedom, joy and empowerment many of you have associated with our sailing program.